 Automation acts as a safeguard against certain oversights -- such as forgetting to assign out issues, waiting too long to respond to a request, or accidentally deleting something from an inbox.
-With a measure like Issuetrak’s Escalation Rules in place, employees don’t have to worry that they’ve accidentally missed something important; automatic notifications will alert them if they’ve forgotten to respond to something for too long.
+With a measure like Issuetrak’s Workflows in place, employees don’t have to worry that they’ve accidentally missed something important; automatic notifications will alert them if they’ve forgotten to respond to something for too long.
 And placating frustrated customers whose inquiries have been misplaced becomes a thing of the past.

 Interested to see what Issuetrak’s automation capabilities can do for your team’s efficiency, quality of service, and productivity?
 Reach out to one of our product experts today and see for yourself the power of an automated workflow.